TahGue/kiosk-server/kiosk-server/ADMIN-SIMPLE.md

 ### 2. 🔍 Network Scanner

+**Automatic device discovery:**
+- The dashboard automatically loads devices from ARP table on startup
+- Your subnet is auto-detected (e.g., `172.168.1.0/24`)
+- All devices on your local network are shown immediately

-**Scan your network to find devices:**
+**Scan your network to find more devices:**
-1. (Optional) Enter a subnet (e.g., `192.168.0.0/24`)
-   - Leave empty to scan your local network automatically
+1. The subnet field is pre-filled with your network
 2. Choose scan mode:
    - **Fast**: Quick scan (recommended)
    - **Detailed**: Slower but more thorough
 3. Click "Scan Network"

-The scanner will find all devices on your network, including kiosk clients.

-**Refresh connected devices:**
+**Refresh options:**
-- Click "Refresh Connected" to update the list of devices that have sent heartbeats
+- **Refresh Connected**: Update heartbeat clients and ARP table
+- **Resolve Hostnames**: Look up hostnames for devices showing only IP addresses

+The dashboard shows devices from two sources:
+- **Heartbeat Clients**: Kiosk devices actively sending status updates (shown as "Online")
+- **ARP Devices**: All devices detected on your network (shown as "Detected (ARP)")

 ### 3. 💻 Device Management